-The highly anticipated, all-electric Mercedes EQS has been revealed at 5pm tonight (15th April).
+The highly anticipated, all-electric Mercedes EQS was revealed on 15th April.
 The design for the luxury saloon has been inspired by the Vision EQS concept from 2019.

-Prior to the release, we got a couple of details as to what to expect from the German automakers luxury addition to the EQ range, and we haven’t been disappointed.
+Before the release, we received a couple of details as to what to expect from the German automakers luxury addition to the EQ range, and we haven’t been disappointed.
 The EQS looks as though it will go head-to-head with other top-of-the-range EVs, including the Porsche Taycan, Audi e-tron GT and Tesla Model S.

 The EQS Interior